vechain/vechain-sdk-js/docs/architecture.md

 It is responsible for all interactions with the blockchain.

 ### Hardhat Plugin Package
-Seamlessly integrate the vechain SDK with Hardhat, the Ethereum development environment.
+Seamlessly integrate theVeChain SDK with Hardhat, the Ethereum development environment.
-This plugin provides a bridge between the vechain SDK and the Ethereum ecosystem, enabling you to leverage the best of both worlds.
+This plugin provides a bridge between theVeChain SDK and the Ethereum ecosystem, enabling you to leverage the best of both worlds.

 ### Logging Package
-The logging package provides a simple and easy-to-use logging system for the vechain SDK.
+The logging package provides a simple and easy-to-use logging system for theVeChain SDK.
 This module is dedicated to managing and customizing logs within the SDK, ensuring your development experience remains transparent and insightful.

 ### Provider Package